-Tests:
+Test:

-- To ensure that all students are treated equally and given the same time to prepare for the exam, no makeup will be provided for any test missed. - If you know you are going to miss a test, you can request an advance test given 1 week prior to the normally scheduled time for the exam, with the understanding that any curve applied to the test taken at the official test time will not apply to the advance test, since the content of that test will be unique. - Tests are on-campus - Tests are open-book, open-notes, calculators allowed.
+- If TA support is not sufficient, there will be no test in the course. - To ensure that all students are treated equally and given the same time to prepare for the exam, no makeup will be provided for any test missed. - If you know you are going to miss a test, you can request an advance test given 1 week prior to the normally scheduled time for the exam, with the understanding that any curve applied to the test taken at the official test time will not apply to the advance test, since the content of that test will be unique.